tezock/parallel-reading/README.md

 and repeat this a given number of times for each core count to get an average of how long a workload takes given a certain number of cores.

-For the metrics below, I read the dataset 5 times for a given number of cores that I wanted to test.
+For the metrics below, I read the file 5 times for a given number of cores that I wanted to test.
 My computer has 10 cores, for reference.

+I additionally utiilized the 'multiprocessing' module for true parallelization, as the python GIL prevents 'true' multithreading, and I just wanted to spin up a quick POC.

 ## Results & Metrics

-Below, I will present graphs showing the average time of reading the dataset, as well as the actual times from each iteration.
+Below, I will present graphs showing the average time of reading the file, as well as the actual times from each iteration.

 I have additionally added on a graph tracking the CPU utilization as well (coming from the Activity Monitor